 Why Choose Psychology?

 As a Psychology major, you will take courses that expose you to core and specialty areas within the field, taught by are award-winning full time faculty and local colleagues.
 Our students work closely with faculty and graduate fellows to design, execute, and present research in a variety of areas.
-The Department of Psychology has research labs on campus in the state-of-the art Center for Sciences and Pharmacy, and some projects are conducted with partners offsite.
+The Department of Psychology and Neuroscience has research labs on campus in the state-of-the art Center for Sciences and Pharmacy, and some projects are conducted with partners offsite.
 Students can receive course credit for research participation in one of our many lab groups.
-View a sampling of student research projects.

 What Will You Study?

 In addition to strong academic training in the core areas of psychology, you can choose from dozens of electives.
 Course selection allows you to unofficially specialize in your areas of interest, including clinical/counseling/forensic/neuro psychology, school/educational/developmental psychology, social/health/organizational psychology, and behavior analysis.
 Our Psychology major is very flexible, enabling you to pursue either a BA or a BS degree.
 You can receive course credit for research participation in one of our many lab groups.
 You may also double major in Elementary or Secondary Education.
 Many students from other programs pursue the Psychology minor.

 Approximately 50% of our graduating seniors attend graduate school immediately after commencement and often receive multiple acceptances.
 Many students also enter the workforce upon graduation.
 Psychology graduates may work in hospitals, community mental health centers, business settings, social service organizations, educational settings, and the criminal justice system.
 Our alumni have been hired by the Florida Hospital in Orlando, CHD, FTF Behavioral Consulting, United Cerebral Palsy, the New England Center for Children, the University of New Hampshire, and the FBI.